meyfa/eslint-config/README.md

 ## Rules

-This package provides all the rules from [eslint-config-standard-with-typescript](https://github.com/standard/eslint-config-standard-with-typescript/).
+This package provides all the rules from [eslint-config-standard-with-typescript](https://github.com/standard/eslint-config-standard-with-typescript/) with a few changes.
-It customizes some things for files that match the glob `test/**/*` to work better with Mocha/Chai.
+For example, it customizes some things for files that match the glob `test/**/*` to work better with Mocha/Chai, and disables some impractical defaults.

 The main reason this package exists is to avoid having to install all peer dependencies of eslint-config-standard-with-typescript.